 Molson Ice Plans Cold Beach Party

-Molson Breweries USA is holding a sweepstakes for tickets and travel to the event which will be the focal point of a $10 million plus advertising campaign this summer.
-Five hundred people are expected to attend.
+Molson Breweries USA is holding a sweepstakes for tickets and travel to the concert featuring Metallica and three alternative rock bands.
+It will be the focal point of a $10 million plus Molson Ice advertising campaign this summer.

 The Center for Marine Conservation lent its name to the promotion after Molson assured it the event would be conducted responsibly and the site would be left undamaged.
 Molson also has pledged at least $50,000 to the group.

 ``I know on the surface it sounds risky,″ said David Knight, an executive for the Washington, D.C.-based group. ``But I feel certain the last thing Molson would have an interest in is to have people behave irresponsibly.″